goldcoinreserve/wallet/README.md

 	* Mosaics       -> Tokens
 	* Harvesting    -> Staking
 * Gcr-paper-wallets node module has been added to enhance the design of exported PDF paper wallet (when making a backup of accounts or mnemonic phrases).
 The templates of paper wallets are .PDF files, encoded in Base64 and stored in encodedBasePdf.js and encodedBasePrivateKeyPdf.js files in /modules/gcr-paper-wallets/resources.
 ***
+### Known issues

+* The process of starting Delegated Staking may be problematic, as there may be difficulties in linking the node, remote and vrf keys.
+Linking a key may appear to be ineffective, as the screen may not refresh after signing the linking transaction.
+In that case, logout and login again.

+***
+### Additional notes

+* The RSS feed (cryptonews.com) is fetched using a CORS proxy (cors-bridged) if the project is deployed in the 'development' environment, and without a proxy if the project is in the 'production' environment.
+For the web version of the project, the news section normally may not show any fetched news due to CORS policy, thus the CORS proxy is applied.

+***
 # Troubleshooting & FAQ (Frequently Asked Questions)
 ### Q: Nothing happens after I press "Link All keys" in the Staking menu and sign the transaction.
 What do I do?